NicolasGim99/BaSP-M2023/README.md

 This week we did a responsive desing using flexbox.
 We started doing a phone first desing and then setting different breakpoint to adjust the resolutions.

+## Week 05

+This week we focused on correcting our Css file from week 04.
+Additionally we started working with **JavaScript**.
+We had to do some excercises to practise all we saw on class and in the extra material.
+Creating a new file por each one, and this was put into a new folder in week 05.
+That, of course was all pushed to GitHub.